 Between now and 2030, the mobile industry will bring billions of people and things online, helping to enrich the lives of citizens around the world and deliver on the sustainable development goals (SDGs) set by the United Nations.
 The SDGs serve as the world’s to-do list to end poverty, reduce inequalities and tackle climate change.

-This four-week course offers practical advice and case studies to help governments understand how they can harness the power of mobile in their efforts to achieve national sustainable development target.
+This five-week course offers practical advice and case studies to help governments understand how they can harness the power of mobile in their efforts to achieve national sustainable development target.

 - Gain critical insights into the impact of the mobile industry on sustainable development, including the powerful effect it has on the activities of other industries.